 What is Finnair’s policy on pet acceptance?

-Finnair accepts pets for carriage both in the passenger cabin, as well as in the cargo hold, but some restrictions apply.
+Finnair accepts pets for carriage in the passenger cabin, as well as in the cargo hold, but some restrictions apply.

 Pets are not accepted on flights to/via Great Britain, Australia, Hong Kong, and the United Arab Emirates, as well as to/via Ireland from outside of EU.